nholthaus/gtest-runner/BUILD.md

 Steps 3-5:
   - use your systems package manager to get the prerequisites.
   - if they are not available, download and build them from source.
-Make sure to set your `QTDIR`, and make sure your `LD_LIBRARY_PATH` environment variable includes `$QTDIR/lib`.
+Make sure to set your `QTDIR`.
 Make sure your `PATH` variable includes the the cmake `bin` directory.

 # OS X Build